eevee/lexys-labyrinth/README.md

 ### Noble aspirations

-- Level editor, slash convertor
 - New exclusive puzzle elements??
 Embrace extend extinguish baby

 ## Special thanks

 - The incredible nerds who put together the [Chip Wiki](https://wiki.bitbusters.club/) and also reside on the Bit Busters Discord
 - Everyone who worked on [Chip's Challenge Level Pack 1](https://wiki.bitbusters.club/Chip%27s_Challenge_Level_Pack_1), the default set of levels
-- The [Tile World](https://wiki.bitbusters.club/Tile_World) tileset currently used by default, created by Anders Kaseorg
+- [Tile World](https://wiki.bitbusters.club/Tile_World) for being an incredible reference on Lynx mechanics
+- Everyone who contributed music — see [`js/soundtrack.js`](js/soundtrack.js) for a list!

+Not associated with or blessed by Chuck Somerville, Niffler, or AOP.